One Day Meeting: BMVA Symposium on Continual AI: Learning to Adapt in a Continuous World.

 Invited Speakers

-- Georgina Cosma is a Senior Lecturer at the Department of Computer Science, Loughborough University
+- Georgina Cosma is Professor of AI at the Department of Computer Science, Loughborough University

 - Jun Wang is a Professor of Computer Science at the University College London